EmanueleCuzzocrea/CATIA_Project/README.md

 ## Conclusions

-The proposed system meets all project requirements and supports ergonomic operation within the RH Facility.
+The proposed system meets all project requirements and supports ergonomic operations within the RH Facility.
 Potential improvements include:

 - Positioning the toolbox on a mobile support.